Preparing for the Unexpected: Batteries vs. Generators for Power Backup for Homes

 Although some newer-model generators already use solar energy as power supply, a lot of them typically use a fuel like diesel, liquid propane or natural gas.
 The fuel then converts to electricity for your home.

 As long as you have the correct fuel (and enough of it), your generator will continue to run.
 But if you were to run out of fuel, some generators can connect to a natural gas line.

 Making the Right Backup Power Decision for Your Home

 Because battery power backups and generators have unique advantages and disadvantages, it’s wise to choose which one best fits you, your home and your loved ones.

 [Related: Energy Independence Through Solar]

 How Can Solar Power Help Me Prepare for Disasters or Power Outages?

 It’s easy to dismiss disaster planning as prepping for unlikely worst-case scenarios.
 But if we’ve learned anything from the pandemic and increasingly frequent natural disasters, it’s that we never know when or how quickly our lives can change.

-Backup power options are incredibly useful because grids face many challenges, including car accidents, lightning storms, strong winds, falling trees and even squirrels that wreak havoc on energy lines.
+Solar home power systems are incredibly useful because grids face many challenges, including car accidents, lightning storms, strong winds, falling trees and even squirrels that wreak havoc on energy lines.

 Because traditional energy providers feed electricity into homes primarily via coal and natural gas plants (which work much differently than solar panels during disasters), they immediately shut down when a crisis occurs.
 This means homes that rely on their utilities alone can lose power entirely.